Configure a virtualenv environment

 You can create as many virtual environments as required.
 To easily tell them from each other, use different names.

 This approach is particularly helpful when you want to upgrade a version of Python your environment is based on, for example, from 3.5 to 3.9.
-You can specify a new base interpreter and use requirements.txt to ensure all the needed packages are installed.
+You can specify a new base interpreter and use requirements.txt to ensure all the necessary packages are installed.

 For any of the configured Python interpreters (but Docker-based), you can: